pajtai/grunt-useref/README.md

 Use build blocks to do three things:

-1. update the references in your html from orginals to a versioned, optimized file
+1. update the references in your html from orginals to an optionally versioned, optimized file
 2. perform file concatenation
 3. Perform file minification.